MnkshiSuresh/FrontEndInternship_Works/README.md

 # FrontEnd_InternshipTask
-Developed an exact replica of a randomly assigned website as part of an internship task.
+Developed an exact replica of a randomly assigned website as part of internship.